The information on this page will be updated as the coronavirus (COVID-19) situation evolves.

-An updated NDIS Price Guide and Support Catalogue 2020–21 has been released to help providers continue to support participants and meet current public health guidelines.
+The NDIS Price Guide and Support Catalogue 2020–21 includes information to help providers continue to support participants and meet current public health guidelines.

-- personal protective equipment (PPE) for workers and participants
+- personal protective equipment (PPE) for certain workers and participants extended in some areas

-- extending eligibility of additional Supported Independent Living (SIL) supports for participants living in SIL in New South Wales, Victoria and restricted areas of Queensland who are required to quarantine or self-isolate.
+- Supported Independent Living (SIL) supports for participants who are required to quarantine or self-isolate

 We will continue to monitor the situation and may implement further measures.

 Temporary personal protective equipment (PPE) supports are available in: